OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **Integration of Backend and Frontend:**

-The backend (smart contracts) and frontend are integrated using APIs and middleware to enable seamless communication between the two components.
-Data retrieval, authentication, and transaction processing are coordinated through these interfaces.
+Web3.js serves as the crucial bridge enabling the integration of the backend (smart contracts) and frontend in our dApp.
+This library facilitates direct interaction between the user interface and the blockchain's decentralized operations, streamlining data retrieval and transaction processing.
+Through Web3.js, a cohesive synergy is achieved, embodying the seamless integration of user experience with the power of smart contract functionality.